-An outdoor fountain can turn a humdrum outdoor living space into an inviting and relaxing area.
+Outdoor fountain can turn a humdrum outdoor living space into an inviting and relaxing area.
 Choosing the right fountain for your landscaping décor is a combination of personal preference and practicality.
-Knowing these 10 points about outdoor fountains can help you decide on which fountain is the best option for your project.

 Outdoor fountains have a variety of power options with the two most common being hardwired and solar powered.
 A hardwired fountains draws on an electric power source to function.
 In most areas, only a licensed electrician can install a hardwired outdoor fountain since it is considered an addition to your home’s electrical grid.
 Solar powered outdoor fountains are fairly popular because they don’t require hardwiring to your home’s electrical supply.
 Solar panels on these fountains provide enough power for the pump to function in normal conditions.